The dictionary defines “retirement” as a state of “being withdrawn from the rest of the world or from a former busy life…”

 Instead, make a plan for unretirement.

-Unretire now… and figure out how to make the money follow.
-One of the many upsides of unretirement is that it allows you to control your income in retirement, rather than living at the mercy of whatever nest egg you’ve managed to accumulate to this point.
+One more exciting upside of unretirement is that you can unretire now… and figure out how to make the money follow.
+Unretirement allows you to control your income in retirement, rather than living at the mercy of whatever nest egg you’ve managed to accumulate to this point.

 Leverage your experience, training, education, and skills to generate cash flow (if you need it) while giving back, embracing living, and finding purpose.